Singer/songwriter Freddy Fender poses for a protrait in circa 1975.

 • "The Wild Side Of Life"

 The accolades he received for the record included winning Single of the year at the 1975 Country Music Association Awards, charting at No. 20 on Billboard, Amusement & Music Operators Association (AMOA) Jukebox Awards for highest earning songs played on a jukebox, and being nominated for the 1975 Grammy Awards.
 This is just naming a few of his personal accolades in 1974 and 1975, as he would return to, and win, multiple awards both alone and as part of groups like the Texas Tornados and Los Super Seven.
 Freddy Fender was no one-hit wonder.
-From 1975 to 1983, he would release fifteen more albums with at least twenty one songs charting successfully during that time, many featuring lyrics in English and Spanish.
+From 1975 to 1983, he would release fifteen more albums with at least twenty one songs charting successfully during that time, many featuring lyrics in English and Spanish, that would mould the history of country music.
 Throughout his career Freddy Fender would have his music covered by Loretta Lynn, Dolly Parton, LeAnn Rimes and many other notable names in country and in pop.

 Photo of Freddy Fender